-However, the rivets still must be reliably and evenly driven with no marring of the airplane skin, or else they must be drilled out, deburred, and redone - and any such rework only adds to production costs.
-This can be a particular challenge with less than fully trained staff or new hires that are often assigned tasks like riveting.
+However, the rivets still must be reliably and evenly driven with no marring of the airplane skin, or else they must be drilled out, deburred, and redone-and any such rework only adds to production costs.

+This can be a particular challenge with less than fully trained staff or new hires, who are often assigned tasks like riveting.

-"Due to the force and impact of riveting, rivets and bucktails can be misaligned - but these need to be just right each time," says Lewis.
+"Due to the force and impact of riveting, rivets and bucktails can be misaligned-but these need to be just right each time," Lewis said.
 "So, having the right ergonomic equipment to facilitate fast, reliable production is critical."

-While some bucking bars incorporate tungsten to absorb and dissipate vibration, this is seldom sufficient to address impact/vibration related repetitive injury or ergonomic issues.
-If dropped, tungsten bucking bars can crack and break, rendering them unusable.
+While some bucking bars do incorporate tungsten to absorb and dissipate vibration, this alone is seldom sufficient to fully address impact/ vibration related repetitive injury or ergonomic issues.

+If dropped, tungsten

+bucking bars can crack and break, rendering them unusable.

-Fortunately, to speed reliable aerospace riveting while minimizing injuries due to repetitive impact and vibration, the industry has developed safe, ergonomic, impact absorbing bucking bars that improve the process while reducing vibration.
+Fortunately, to speed reliable aerospace riveting while minimizing injuries due to repetitive impact and vibration, the industry has developed safe, ergonomic, impact absorbing bucking bars that improve the process while reducing vibration up to 50 percent.
 Because these are customizable, the bucking bars can also be tailored for ease of use in aerospace specific riveting processes.